lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 # History of Changes {#History}

 Note: This appendix will be deleted in the final version of the document.

+From version 07 -> 08:

+* Addressed OPSDIR and ARTART review comments

+* Added normative language in Sections 3.3 and 3.7 for clarity

 From version 06 -> 07: